 Landlord-tenant law describes the landlord-tenant rules by which both landlords and tenants must abide.
 While every state is different, the laws all touch on the following:

 There are many protections for tenants in state law that are meant to ensure the relationship between a tenant and landlord is safe, effective, and professional.
+One such protection is a well-drafted Rent Agreement Form that explains the terms of a rental property and is a reliable protective measure for both tenants and landlords.
+This form is suitable for both fixed-term and long-term renting periods.

 If a landlord receives a request to make a repair, and they don’t complete the necessary repairs, tenants can respond in several ways, including: